profunktor/fs2-rabbit/site/src/main/tut/publishers/index.md

 # Publishers

-Publishing are blocking actions in the underlying Java client so you need to pass in a `cats.effect.Blocker` when creating a publisher.
-The examples demonstrate how to create one.
+Publishing are blocking actions in the underlying Java client so you need to pass in a `cats.effect.Blocker` when creating the `Fs2Rabbit` client.

 - **[Publisher](./publisher.html)**: A simple message publisher.
 - **[Publisher with Listener](./publisher-with-listener.html)**: A publisher with a listener for messages that can not be routed.